 - 8. Become A Creature Of Habit

-I’m going to share 8 things that you can do today — right now — to become a better shooter, especially at longer ranges.
+I’m going to share 8 things that you can do today — right now — to become a better shooter, especially when it comes to long-range accuracy.

 None of these tips involve buying a new fancy piece of gear or upgrading the equipment you already have.
 This is because I believe that a good shooter with a decent rifle, scope and ammunition can outperform a poor shooter with the best rifle, scope and ammunition.